UC-MACSS/persp-analysis/students/gamarnik_dan/hw 3/Assignment_3.md

 mentioned by [Salganik
 (2017)](http://www.bitbybitbook.com/en/running-experiments/exp-advice/zero-variable-cost/),
-this kind of design should have virtually no variable cost, especially compared to an M-Turk experiment.
+this kind of design should have virtually no variable cost, especially compared to paid services like M-Turk experiments.

 ### Assessment